Meauma13/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. Script 1-listit shows the contents of the directory

-Script 2-bring_me_home changes the working directory to the user home directory
+3. Script 2-bring_me_home changes the working directory to the user home directory

+4. Script 3-listfiles displays directory contents in long format